peerreynders/solid-start-todomvc-kcd-v2/README.md

 When `failed` isn't handled (i.e. the return value isn't `true`) the submission `error` is re-thrown.
 - Otherwise if there is a submission `input` (while `result` and `error` are absent) the submission is `pending` (not cleared as the submission has yet to reach `completed` or `failed`).

-Both `toBeTodos` and `showNewTodo` are separated into their own memos to decouple their dependencies from the change propagation of the `current()` aggregated value.
+Both `toBeTodos` and `showNewTodo` are separated into their own memos to decouple their dependencies from the change propagation from the full `current()` aggregated value.

 #### `makeNewTodoState`
 <a name="make-new-todo-state"></a>